skandasoft/browser-plus/README.md

         }
       }
     ```
-    in order to add your plugin to browserplus pass the details in json format
+    in order to add your plugin to browser-plus pass the details in json format

-    "onInit" --> initial script that will be loaded once the browser is opened
+    "onInit" --> initializes the browser with your script that will be loaded once the browser is opened

-    "js" --> it is also possible to load a/array of javascripts both from your resources directory under your package/ from cdns
+    "js" --> load an/array of javascripts both from your resources directory under your package/ from cdns

-    "css" --> it is also possible to load a/array of css both from your resources directory under your package/ from cdns
+    "css" --> load an/array of css both from your resources directory under your package/ from cdns

-    "menus" --> this can be a single object /array of object in the following format
+    "menus" --> this can be a single object /array of object in the following format.
+The plugin can be displayed as context menu or accessed using key combinations.

     "menu-ctrlkey" --> use to invoke you plugin (it can be any key combination)